1.1. Goal Structuring Notation and Claim Trees

 1.1.1.
 A description of the technique, including its purpose

-Goal Structuring Notation (GSN) and Claim Trees are two similar techniques used to present an explanation of how the available evidence can be interpreted to indicate the achievement of a top-level claim or assertion, for example that a system is tolerably safe.
+Goal Structuring Notation (GSN) and Claim Trees are two similar techniques used to present an explanation of how the available evidence can be interpreted to indicate the achievement of a top-level claim or assertion, for example that a system is tolerably safe and delivers sound environmental performance.
 Whilst similar, each technique has its own symbols (or Notation), and Claim Trees can be thought of as a simplified version of GSN.

-GSN and Claim Trees provide graphical methods to present Safety arguments explicitly rather than relying on detailed textual descriptions which are often incomplete, unclear or contain implicit assumptions.
-Each technique presents the arguments visually in a logical way, providing interested parties with a clear representation of how the safety argument has been constructed to meet the top-level Goal (Claim).
+GSN and Claim Trees provide graphical methods to present Safety and Environmental arguments explicitly rather than relying on detailed textual descriptions which are often incomplete, unclear or contain implicit assumptions.
+Each technique presents the arguments visually in a logical way, providing interested parties with a clear representation of how the arguments have been constructed to meet the top-level Goal (Claim).

 GSN and Claim Trees both have similar elements, including: